martinjc/introduction-to-html-and-css/src/notes/writing-a-web-page.md

 2. A command line terminal
 3. A web browser for viewing the web page we create

-Our first step is not to start writing HTML code, but rather to intialise an empty Git repository to use to version our work.
 Let's create a directory for our work and then move into that directory:

 ```bash
 $ cd ~